Advising landowners

-A meadow with natural vegetation is called a semi-natural community or a heritage meadow.
-The latter name suggests that we inherited this community from our ancestors.
+A meadow with natural vegetation is called a semi-natural habitat and its inherited from our ancestors.
 The appearance and values of these areas have developed and been preserved through long-term sustainable, nature-friendly management.
-Thus, human activity plays an important role in the formation and survival of these meadows alongside natural conditions.
+Thus, human activity plays an important role in the formation and survival of semi-natural habitats alongside natural conditions.

-At the beginning of the twentieth century, heritage meadows were estimated to have covered up to 40% of Estonia’s territory, or 1.8 million hectares.
-Due to a change in land use, this area has decreased and there are currently about 80,000 hectares of heritage meadows (including 60,000 hectares in protected areas), with only 40,000 hectares being managed each year.
-As heritage meadows form the core area of Estonian biodiversity, their management is very necessary.
+At the beginning of the twentieth century, semi-natural habitats were estimated to have covered up to 40% of Estonia’s territory, or 1.8 million hectares.
+Due to a change in land use, this area has decreased and there are currently about 80,000 hectares of meadows (including 60,000 hectares in protected areas), with only 40,000 hectares being managed each year.
+As meadows form the core area of Estonian biodiversity, their management is very important.

-The Environmental Board will provide further advice to those landowners who are ready to manage or lease their meadows.
-An advisor from the Environmental Board will help to find a suitable solution for a specific meadow.
-Together with the landowner, the advisor will perform an on-site inspection of the meadow, discuss possible solutions and introduce the best practices and support measures for the restoration and management of the heritage meadow.
+A consulting service has been set up in the Environmental Board will help to find a suitable solution for a specific meadow.
+Together with the landowner, advisors perform an on-site inspection of the meadow, discuss possible solutions and introduce the best practices and support measures for the restoration and management of the heritage meadow.

 We are keeping track of whether this approach increases the involvement of landowners, thereby helping to restore and manage heritage meadows more efficiently than before.